krabf/krabf-v6/content/about.md

 - [ScreenFlow](https://www.telestream.net/screenflow/): For creating tutorials, workflows, and walkthroughs.
 - [PluralEyes4](https://www.maxon.net/en/red-giant/pluraleyes): For seamless audio and video syncing.
 - [Keka](https://www.keka.io/) and [The Unarchiver](https://theunarchiver.com/): For file archiving/compression.

+These are only a few of the many applications I regularly use for work and personal use, and I find them to be instrumental in my productivity and efficiency.

+I understand that this is a long list of apps and software, but please note that I do not receive any compensation for mentioning them.
+If you find my blog informative, engaging, helpful or whatever, you can show your support by [buying me a coffee](https://www.buymeacoffee.com/krabf) or making a donation via PayPal, Maya or GCash (message me for account info).
+Thank you for your consideration.